Now It's time to transition patients to The Libre 2 Plus Sensors

 † Finger pricks are required if glucose readings and alarms do not match symptoms or expectations.

-◊ The FreeStyle LibreLink app is only compatible with certain mobile devices and operating systems.
+◊ The LibreLink app is only compatible with certain mobile devices and operating systems.
 Please check the website for more information about device compatibility before using the app.
 Sharing of glucose data requires registration with LibreView.
-FreeStyle LibreLink works with FreeStyle Libre 2 Plus sensor.
+LibreLink works with Libre 2 Plus sensor.

-◊◊ The FreeStyle Libre 3 app is only compatible with certain mobile devices and operating systems.
+◊◊ The Libre 3 app is only compatible with certain mobile devices and operating systems.
 Please check our website for more information about device compatibility before using the app.
 Sharing of glucose data requires registration with LibreView.
-FreeStyle Libre 3 app works with FreeStyle Libre 3 sensor.
+Libre 3 app works with Libre 3 sensor.

-φ For FreeStyle LibreLink and FreeStyle Libre 2 reader users only, users need to scan once every 8 hours for a complete glycaemic picture and during signal loss.
+φ For LibreLink and Libre 2 reader users only, users need to scan once every 8 hours for a complete glycaemic picture and during signal loss.

-* FreeStyle Libre sensors refers to the FreeStyle Libre 2, FreeStyle Libre 2 Plus and FreeStyle Libre 3 sensors.
+* Libre sensors refers to the Libre 2, Libre 2 Plus and Libre 3 sensors.
 FreeStyle Libre systems refers to the FreeStyle Libre 2 and FreeStyle Libre 3 systems.

 1. Data on file, Abbott Diabetes Care, Inc.